 This is because there are no direct flights between the islands.
 Hence, the only practical way to travel between Naxos and Santorini is by ferry.

 Naxos to Santorini Ferry Information

 Now you know you need to get a boat, the next question is which one?

 The best ferry from Naxos to Santorini depends on what is more important for you – time or money.

 Boat prices range a lot.
 For example, whilst it is possible to get from Naxos to Santorini in just over an hour, it is also possible to get there in a couple of hours, having spent just half the money.

-You can also find details of exact ferry times here: Naxos ferry times
+You can also find details of exact ferry times and book your ferry tickets here: Naxos ferry times